 Performing on radio, local and national television, yoga and music festivals, and teaching workshops or private classes, there is always a sense of mystery hovering around the frequencies of Barra’s playing.
 According to Australian Aboriginals, the instrument dates back over 40,000 years, and has been played traditionally for ceremony for as long as they can remember, bridging the physical and spiritual worlds.
 With his modern and inventive style, Barra creates this bridge between old and new, and invites you to experience one of the world’s oldest and most fascinating instruments–the didjerdu.

-In his latest release, “Moving Mountains,” Barra combines his unique and contemporary playing style with electronic artist Govinda’s modern beat wizardry and virtuoso violin.
+“Moving Mountains,” Barra combines his unique and contemporary playing style with electronic artist Govinda’s modern beat wizardry and virtuoso violin.
 The mid-tempo, global electronic sound draws from our ancestral roots, yet conveys a new and fresh approach to didjeridu, electronic and world music.
 This cinematic and empowering music features guests from all corners of the world.
 It is the most energetically charged of all of Barra’s releases, and is sure to get your body moving from start to finish.

 Codes of Ascension (2012 with Kai)